johnsont490/Structures-Package/README.md

   * shear force (N) moment (Nm)

 *All attributes of the beam object can also be saved as variables for any further personal calculations*

+## Machine Learning Module
+This module was developed to predict hardness from material data using neural networks.
+These networks were trained on data using two different equations for calculating hardness- the Pugh model and the Cheenady model.
+Shear and bulk modulus data, and features data, respectively, were used to calculate hardness for a large number of materials, which was used as the target data to train the neural networks, which are able to calculate hardness in a way that is less computationally expensive.

+### Inputs
+**Model type (either Pugh or Cheenady)
+**Materials data- either shear and bulk modulus (for Pugh) or features data (for Cheenady)

+### Outputs
+**prediction for material hardness